Stereo-Images/open/README.md

 The sounds do not ask for your full attention.
 Rather, they sit alongside and hopefully enhance whatever else is happening: the light in your room, the noise outside, or the work you're doing.

-*Open* is meant to run quietly in the background with minimal fuss: no logins and no accounts, only the last tone/duration may be remembered locally.
+*Open* is meant to run quietly in the background with minimal fuss: no logins, no accounts, only the last tone/duration may be remembered locally.
 You can change the tone or the duration.
 Each run is temporary, and when the sound stops, it’s gone.

 ### "Infinite" Mode & Structure
 When set to "Infinite", the system generates new harmonic movement according to a set of rules: